 - In possibly one of the most tragic circunstances when this trope is applied, a Dutch passanger jokes about in the case his plane dissapears, that how it will look like.
 Unfortunely for him and rest of the passangers of the plane, that flight was the Malaysian Arlines 17 flight who was shot down in Ukraine, killing everyone on board.

-- The Other Wiki once gave "The Weather In London" as an inappropriate title for a Wikipedia page.
+- The Other Wiki once gave "The Weather In London" as an inappropriate title for a Wikipedia page and used it as an example of a Red Link.
 Naturally, people created the page and made it a redirect to London#Climate, leading to a very long deletion war before it was finally abandoned and the redirect kept.

 - This comment from then-new NBC Entertainment president Jeff Zucker shortly after NBC lost NBA coverage to ABC after the 2002 NBA Finals.